 Honors in Economics

-Below is a PDF with information about the requirements for departmental honors.
+Below is a link with information about the requirements for departmental honors.
 Students wishing to earn departmental honors should consult with their advisor no later than the beginning of their senior year.

 Geographic Information Science (GIS) Certificate

 A number of students who are in the job market report that they are being asked about their knowledge of GIS.
 Students can get a certificate in GIS with 18 credit hours (he also said that students should really take a couple more courses to be truly proficient).
 Students should be advised of this option.
 Below is the website for the certificate program: